Junya Yano: Meidenkō scandal

 Yano admitted at a press conference that he exchanged 200 million yen in cash with Atsushi Ishida, the former managing director of Meidenko, at Yano's home, but insisted that Yano was only a mediator in the transaction.
 In May 1989, the Asahi published a statement by Kogo Nakase, a former Meidenko advisor, in which he claimed that the transaction was direct and not a mediation.
-Yano steadfastly denied this, calling it an "unfounded and trumped-up remark founded upon malice."
+Yano steadfastly denied this, calling it an "unfounded and trumped-up remark founded upon malice".
 The Asahi Shinbun became to publish writings in which they asked whether Yano should resign.

 In 1989, shortly after the first allegations against Yano, the notorious Recruit scandal struck.
-Although it mainly concerned the ruling Liberal Democratic Party, members of other parties were implicated, and Yano announced his intensions to resign after a Komeito lawmaker named Katsuya Ikeda was accused of being involved in the scandal.
+Although it mainly concerned the ruling Liberal Democratic Party, members of other parties were implicated, and Yano announced his intention to resign after a Komeito lawmaker named Katsuya Ikeda was accused of being involved in the scandal.
 Yano finally resigned on 17 May from his position and became a chief advisor to the party instead.

 After a few more years, without even attempting to run for the 1993 general election, Yano retired from the world of politics in June of that year.
 In October of the same year, he announced the publication of a report entitled the "Secret Memo for All to See" to Bungei Shunjū magazine, for which he obtained the Bungeishunju Reader Award.
 With this, he switched over to becoming a political commentator.

 After leaving Komeito, Yano has been in several legal troubles.
 A litigation battle was fought with his former Soka Gakkai and Komeito colleagues, but in February 2012, both sides accepted a court settlement, and Soka Gakkai withdrew three cases and Yano withdrew one.

 In 2005, three former Komeito parliamentarians found out that they were accused of stealing Yano's notebooks.
 They sued Yano and others involved in the magazine publication of the claims.
 In December 2007, the Tokyo District Court ruled in the parliamentarians' favour by awarding them with 6.6 million yen in damages, and also required the publisher (Kodansha) and Yano to place an apology advertisement.

 Later life

-As a result of his legal accusations against Soka Gakkai, Yano left the group on 1 May 2008, saying that the religious organisation "has strong political influence" and that he "cannot overlook its antisocial behavior anymore."
+As a result of his legal accusations against Soka Gakkai, Yano left the group on 1 May 2008, saying that the religious organisation "has strong political influence" and that he "cannot overlook its antisocial behavior anymore".

 On 3 November 2010, he received the Grand Cordon of the Order of the Rising Sun.

 On 11 March 2015, he helped to co-found Satoyama / Sōmō no Kai, a political organisation that focused on issues such as regional revitalisation and solving income inequality.
 Some of its other co-founders were former prime ministers Tomiichi Murayama and Yukio Hatoyama, as well as prominent politicians Hirohisa Fujii, Masakuni Murakami, and Taku Yamasaki.